|A Hindu mob attacked the mosque in 1992, claiming it was the site of a razed Hindu temple [AFP]|

 But many Muslims strongly criticised the report, saying that it was biased and failed to provide adequate evidence.

-An inquiry into the destruction of the mosque in 1992 was blaming leading BJP politicians for the violence that followed.
+An inquiry into the destruction of the mosque in 1992 blamed leading BJP politicians for the violence that followed.

 Now, on Thursday at 1530 local time (1000 GMT), a high court ruling in the Ayodhya case is due to be announced in the city of Lucknow, in Uttar Pradesh state, on whether the land of the religious site belongs to Muslims or Hindus.